marsch/Architecture/evaluations/Connector(Component)QualityGuidelines.md

-# Quality Guidelines for Integration Components
+# Quality Guidelines for Connectors (Integration Components)

-## Component Description and Documentation Guidelines
+## Connector Description and Documentation Guidelines

-Component repository should have following in it:
+Connector repository should have following in it:
 1. Logo - 128x128 PNG file with transparent background
-1. Component descriptor that satisfies the `component.json` such as
+1. Connector descriptor that satisfies the `component.json` such as
    * Each file should have a global `description` field filled.
    * Each file should have a link to the documentation, e.g. `README` file below
    * Each field in credentials should have a `note` on it explaining what exactly is required here (unless it's obvious, e.g.